bertilmuth/requirementsascode/README.md

 Requirements as code is a small library and a set of design principles to build maintainable Java applications.
 It builds on use case theory to record user requirements in the code and make their realization exchangable.

-In use case theory, use cases look at the system from a user's perspective.
+In use case theory, use cases describe the interactions of users with the system as a black box.
 Technology decisions are postponed to the use case realization.
 This separation enables more focused discussions about the value the system provides to users, and finding the right solution for the problem to solve.

-In requirements as code, use case models are free of technical concerns as well.
-Models call message handlers through interfaces.
+In requirements as code, you build use case models that define interactions.
+They are free of technical concerns as well.
+The models call message handlers through interfaces.
 Message handlers are the use case realization.
 They orchestrate the calls to the domain code and to the infrastructure outside of the boundary.
 By switching method handlers, or by injecting different dependencies into them, you can switch your application's technical infrastructure.

-In use case theory, a use case specifies interactions between users and the system.

-In requirements as code, an interaction is:
-* a message class, and
+In requirements as code, an interaction is defined as a message class, and a message handler.
-* a message handler that defines how the system reacts when receiving an instance of the message class.
+The message handler specifies how the system reacts when receiving an instance of the message class, or an instance of a subclass.

 The message handler calls the domain/infrastructure code and then:
 * doesn't return anything,